snel-repo/ComputationThruDynamicsBenchmark/README.md

 2. examples/run_data_training.py
 3. examples/compare_tt_dt_models.py

-Before running these scripts, you will need to modify the RUNS_HOME and SAVE_PATH variables in run_task_training.py to a location where you'd like to save your training logs/plots and the fully trained final models, respectively.
+Before running these scripts, you will need to modify the RUNS_HOME and SAVE_PATH variables in your .env file to a location where you'd like to save your training logs/plots and the fully trained final models, respectively.
 In addition to the simulated spiking activity, the task-training module will save a copy of the trained model, the datamodule used to train, and the simulator that generated the spiking activity.

 Once the task-trained model has been run, it should save an h5 file of spiking activity in the data-trained folder.
 Running the data-trained model should be straightforward as well!